syncfusion-content/blazor-docs/blazor/datagrid/editing.md

 The following screenshot represents Editing with Default Mode.
 ![Editing in Blazor DataGrid](./images/blazor-datagrid-editing.png)

-> * Grid uses `Activator.CreateInstance<TValue>()` to generate a new record when an insert operation is invoked, so it must have a parameterless constructor defined for the model class and any referenced complex type classes.
+> * Grid uses `Activator.CreateInstance<TValue>()` to generate a new record when an insert operation is invoked, so it must have a parameterless constructor defined for the model class.
 To provide custom logic for object creation during editing, you can refer [here](#provide-new-item-or-edited-item-using-events).
 > * If [IsIdentity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsIdentity) is enabled, then it will be considered as a read-only column when editing and adding a record.
 > * You can disable editing for a particular column, by specifying [AllowEditing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_AllowEditing) to **false**.